SpektraSystems/CloudLabs-Azure/azure-monitoring/Instructions/Solutions/Challenge 1: Monitoring and Alert Rule.md

    <img src="images/sqlsrv1.jpg"/>

-5. Connect to the database server VM (SqlSrv16-xxxxx) make sure to use below username and password to connect your SQL Server Virtual Manchine:
+5. Connect to the database server Virtual Machine (SqlSrv16-xxxxx) make sure to use below username and password to connect your SQL Server Virtual Manchine:

     * Username: **sqladmin**
     * Password: **demopass!123**